Recent data show Chinese fishing fleet still near Galapagos

 The Chinese fishing fleet has appeared near the Galapagos for years, though the latest flotilla is among the biggest.
 Even if a fishing moratorium is implemented, conservationists say long-term pressure on marine life around the archipelago will only increase.

 This year’s fleet fished for squid with selective lines that “only catch squid, they do not fish anything else,” said Pablo Guerrero, director of marine conservation for WWF-Ecuador.
-But he said he was very concerned because “there is very poor monitoring over this fleet.”
+But he said he was concerned because “there is very poor monitoring over this fleet.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.